KYRGYZSTAN PHOTOGRAPHY WORKSHOP

 With over 150 International and National Landscape Photography Awards, Tom's passion is driven by his desire to showcase the beauty of the landscape.
 Regarded as one of Australia’s most prolific landscape photographers, Tom spends many months of the year creating new photographs for upcoming limited and open edition prints and book projects.

-This Photography Workshop has been designed by one of the Top-Rated photographers in Russia - Anton Agarkov.
-Ten years of traveling and expeditions into the wildest corners of Russia, Kazakhstan, Kyrgyzstan; South-East Asia, Latin America.
-Anton is a member of Russian Geographic Society, working with Nikon, Tamron, Fujifilm.
+This Photography Workshop has been designed by one of the Top-Rated photographers in Russia.
+Our guide has ten years of traveling and expeditions into the wildest corners of Russia, Kazakhstan, Kyrgyzstan; South-East Asia, Latin America.
+He is a member of Russian Geographic Society, working with Nikon, Tamron, Fujifilm.
 Winner of national photography competitions Global Arctic Awards, Nikon at the Heart of the Image Award, "Wild Russia" and "Best of Russia".